-A possible extension of this work could be the assessment of the effects of financialisation on the labour share using corporation-level or industry-level data to determine whether these effects depend on the corporation size or industry, as in Lin and Tomaskovic-Devey (2013) and Alvarez (2015).
-In addition, future research on this topic should focus on assessing the consequences of the fall in the labour share.
+A possible extension of this work could be the assessment of the effects of financialization and neoliberalism on the labor share using corporation-level or industry-level data to determine whether these effects depend on the corporation size or industry, as in Lin and Tomaskovic-Devey (2013) and Alvarez (2015).
+In addition, future research on this topic should focus on assessing the consequences of the fall in the labor share.